rafaelpardor/programming-challenges/README.md

   * Sierna: The Algorithm Design Manual
   * Carmen et al: Introduction to Algorithms
   * Russel: Artificial Intellingece: A Modern Approach

+> Every challenge will have its own branch